forceLain/forceLain.github.io/_posts/2017-07-26-kotlin-concision.markdown

 ---
 layout: post
-title:  "How Kotlin's named arguments might make your code more expressive"
+title:  "How Kotlin named arguments might make your code more expressive"
 date:   2017-07-28 14:00:00 +0700
 ---